luizaacampos/ignite-node-rentX/README.md

 **RN**
 - user should be able to register more than one picture by car.
-- user shoul be an admin.
+- user should be an admin.

 # car rent